-A consumer group has petitioned the government to ban blue, green, orange, red and yellow food colourings.
+A consumer group has petitioned the government to ban blue, green, orange, red and yellow food colorings.
 The synthetic dyes are common in food and drinks ranging from PepsiCo's Gatorade, Cheetos and Doritos to Kellogg's Eggo waffles and Kraft's Jell-O desserts.

 Manufacturers say reviews by regulators around the world confirm the dyes are safe.
-The Centre for Science in the Public Interest argues, however, there is plenty of data showing the dyes trigger hyperactivity in kids who are predisposed to it.
+The Center for Science in the Public Interest argues, however, there is plenty of data showing the dyes trigger hyperactivity in kids who are predisposed to it.

 Jacobson and others will testify next week before a Food and Drug Administration advisory committee that will consider the question on Wednesday and Thursday.
 The FDA will hear the advisers' views before deciding whether to take any action, which could take months or years.

-FDA reviewers, in documents prepared for the advisory panel, said scientific research so far suggested some children with attention deficit and hyperactivity disorder (ADHD) may be affected by food colouring.
+FDA reviewers, in documents prepared for the advisory panel, said scientific research so far suggested some children with attention deficit and hyperactivity disorder (ADHD) may be affected by food coloring.
 The disorder affects up to 5 percent of U.S. children, according to government statistics.